Forming a US LLC from Canada: Complete Guide (2026)

 - The withholding applies to dividends, interest, royalties, and potentially service payments

-Why Canada could be affected: Canada's refusal to recognize US LLC pass-through treatment — while the US recognizes Canadian corporate structures — creates an asymmetry that could be characterized as discriminatory under Section 899's framework.
-Canadian founders who form US LLCs are already subject to the CRA's corporate classification.
-If Section 899 passes, they could face additional US withholding on top of the existing entity mismatch problem.
+Why Canada was a potential target: Canada's refusal to recognize US LLC pass-through treatment โ while the US recognizes Canadian corporate structures โ creates an asymmetry that could have been characterized as discriminatory under Section 899's framework.
+Canada's Digital Services Tax (enacted 2024) was another trigger.

 Frequently Asked Questions